 - May require a steeper learning curve compared to traditional host types.

 This generation has grown up in an era where networking and connectivity are integral parts of daily life.
 The widespread adoption of technology has increased reliance on networking.
 Understanding how hosts work and their role in networks is fundamental for anyone these days.
-Hope this article on what is host in a computer network helped you learn the basics about hosts on the computer network.
+Hope this article on what is a host in a computer network helped you learn the basics about hosts on the computer network.